dolthub/dolt/go/cmd/git-dolt/README.md

 changes tracked and synchronized without leaving Git.

 To this end, Git-Dolt creates persistent references to Dolt remotes in the form of pointer files.
+This approach is very similar to how [git-lfs](https://git-lfs.github.com/) embeds large binary files inside of Git repositories.

 A Git-Dolt pointer file specifies everything necessary to reconstruct (clone) the Dolt repository at a given revision:

 ```